AdaCore/spark2014/docs/ug/appendix.rst

    valid.
 The use of an invalid value invalidates any proofs associated with the value.

 #.
-Operators are not allowed as actual parameters of a formal container
-   instance.
-Instead, a wrapper expression function can be defined that simply calls the operator.

-#.
 The following attributes are not yet supported in proof: Address, Adjacent,
-   Aft, Alignment, Bit_Order, Body_Version, Component_Size, Constrained, Copy_Sign,
+   Aft, Alignment, Bit_Order, Body_Version, Component_Size, Copy_Sign,
    Definite, Denorm, First_Bit, First_Valid, Fore, Last_Bit, Last_Valid, Machine,
    all Machine_* attributes, Model, all Model_* attributes, Partition_Id,
    Position, Remainder, Round, Safe_First, Safe_Last, Scale, Scaling,